Dohn121 is a freelance writer who currently resides in the foothills of the Shawangunk Mountains of New York's famed Hudson Valley.

 Asian/Pacific Islander?
 Check!

-So, in reference to the long-running syndicate, "King of the Hill," I'll sometimes say the following:
+So, in reference to the long-running series, I'll sometimes say the following:

 "Yeah, what about it?"